 NMU Global Campus offers a Bachelor of Science in Construction Management designed to provide students with the knowledge and skills necessary for a successful career in the construction industry.

-The 100% online degree program allows students to pursue their education remotely, enabling working professionals the flexibility to earn a degree while balancing their personal and professional lives.
+The 100% online degree program allows students to pursue their education remotely.
+It also enables working professionals the flexibility to earn a degree while balancing their personal and professional lives.
 NMU encourages women to enroll for a degree in the once male-dominated field, becoming part of a change that has seen the number of women in construction continues to grow.

 The degree program aims to equip students with the practical skills required in the construction industry.
 Through coursework and hands-on learning experiences, students develop construction project management, cost control, quality assurance, and risk management skills.
 They gain proficiency in using industry-standard software and tools for project planning, estimating, and scheduling.